Ils ont changé ma chanson: Mon frere le soleil

 Tending towards original material, Dalida collaborated with Mikis Theodorakis in 1970.
 He composed a melody specially for her, which under lyrics by Pierre Delanoë became “Mon frere le soleil”.
 The song did not receive any TV promotion upon its release, only to be used seven years later in a 1977 documentary Dalida pour toujours where Dalida performs an excerpt – released on eponymous soundtrack album the same year.
 Also in 1977, the song was reissued on a new studio album Salma ya salama and received its only TV performance.

 Covers

 The song went on to be covered in several languages by numerous artists.

 In 1971, Maria Dimitriadi and George Kapernaros covered, each on its own, the song in Greek as “To Treno Fevgi Stis Okto” (Το Τρένο Φεύγει Στις Οκτώ) with lyrics by Manos Eleftheriou.
 The lyrics are an adaptation of Eleftheriou's previously published poem.

-That version subsequently received many covers by other artists: Manolis Mitsias in 1974, Maria Farantouri in 1980, Haris Alexiou and Dimitra Galani in duet in 1981, Agnes Baltsa in 1986, Sumi Jo in 2000, Shin Nal Sae in 2011.
+That version subsequently received many covers by other artists: Manolis Mitsias in 1974, Maria Farantouri in 1980, Haris Alexiou and Dimitra Galani in duet in 1981, Agnes Baltsa in 1986, Sumi Jo in 2000, and Shin Nal Sae in 2011.

 From 1978 to 1980, Milva covered the song in three other languages; German as “Freiheit, Gleichheit und so weiter”, Italian as “Come spiegarti” and French as “Les quais de la gare de Berlin”.
 Thus she created a second French version.